 Moreover, you’re not just facing the task of picking a relevant and memorable business name, but also of navigating the legal and technical aspects associated with it.

 Naturally, it's a subject that I get a lot of questions about.
 I did a lot of research online to find a link that I can refer to when someone asks me for help with naming.
 But I couldn’t find a thorough resource that captures all the essential information I wanted to convey.

 Hence, I have put together this guide.
 From my research and experience in helping several clients come up with and claim their startup name, this page will help you generate and make sense of everything you need to know and do for naming a company.

-By the time you complete this comprehensive tutorial on naming your website domain or product, you’ll be ready to generate ideas, pick and claim a startup name that you can feel confident about and not regret later.
+By the time you complete this comprehensive guide on naming your website domain or product, you’ll be ready to generate ideas, pick and claim a startup name that you can feel confident about and not regret later.

 Choosing a brand name that shows your value proposition, industry and location can help you grow faster and differentiate yourself from the competition.